MTR CRRC Qingdao Sifang EMU: Development

 While a small number of Q-trains have been delivered to Hong Kong since 2018, these trains, except for a few rare test runs, have been parked at the various depots of MTR's Urban Lines and the Siu Ho Wan depot.
 As the contractor for the SelTrac system, Alstom-Thales, failed to deliver a proper software fix for the system, MTR announced in March 2022 that all 93 trainsets would be retrofitted with SACEM so they can begin operations and replace the oldest M-trains servicing the Kwun Tong Line, so that they can be retired on time.
 The Q-trains will then continue to use SACEM until it is possible to use SelTrac.
 On the 21st of August, the train began shadow test runs just after the last train to Whampoa departs.
+By the end of 2022, eight of the nineteen delivered trainsets had been retrofitted with SACEM.

 On 22 November 2022, MTR announced that the first Q trains will commence operation on the Kwun Tong Line on the 27 November that year.
 On 27 November 2022 at 8:52, Q train set A753/A754 opened its doors to the public for the first time on the Kwun Tong Line, with the first train commencing operation at Choi Hung station.

+On 19 January 2024, MTR announced that the Q train will commence operation on the Island Line on the 28 January that year, with the train set A769/A770 starting passenger operations on the line at 9:48 at Chai Wan Station that day.

 Design

-The new train sets feature an improved lighting system, new dynamic route maps, double-branched handrails, soft materials for hanging straps, colorful flooring and seats (leaning area, not the seats itself), wider doors and rubber gangways.
-The trains share a similar livery to the new MTR trains delivered since 2016, namely the S-Train, TML C-Train and R-Train which run on the South Island line, Tuen Ma line and East Rail line respectively.
+The new train sets feature an improved lighting system, new dynamic route maps, double-branched handrails, soft materials for hanging straps, colourful flooring and seats (leaning area, not the seats itself), wider doors, and rubber gangways.
+The trains share a similar livery to the new MTR trains delivered since 2016, namely the S-Train, TML C-Train, and R-Train which run on the South Island line, Tuen Ma line, and East Rail line respectively.

-All train doors and coupler systems are made by Faiveley Transport.
+All train doors and coupler systems are made by Faiveley.
 The coupler systems are automatic and semi-permanent couplers.